Does AI Film Need an Avant-Garde?

 A Newer Sensibility Beyond the Avant-Garde

-Maybe these are some of the pitfalls Zylinska was hinting at when suggesting we move past the heroic myths of the avant-garde.
-In fact, Sontag herself, writing nearly thirty years after her initial essay, recognized the misplaced optimism of her youth.
-In hindsight, she admitted that many of the cultural changes she valued at the time would "reinforce frivolous, merely consumerist transgressions.”
-Perhaps our question is misdirected, giving too much weight to a term burdened by history and nostalgia.
+Perhaps these are some of the very pitfalls hinted at when we are urged to move beyond the heroic myths of the avant-garde.
+Indeed, Sontag, writing three decades after her original essay, reflected critically on her earlier optimism, acknowledging that many of the utopian ideals she once embraced had ultimately served to reinforce "frivolous, merely consumerist transgressions."
+Maybe our guiding question about AI and the avant-garde is misdirected, giving too much weight to a term burdened by history and nostalgia.

 But this is not to say the past has nothing to teach us.
-Rather, what we might gain from thinkers like Sontag, Rees, and Zylinska is not a reverence for the avant-garde as historical artifact, but an openness to the possibility of new sensibilities: one that recognizes which existing modes no longer fit with evolving ideas of culture and what it means to be human.
-In contrast to traditional avant-gardism, such an orientation does not prioritize breaking from the past but rather responds to the intricate demands of the present, emphasizing adaptation over opposition.
+Rather, what we might gain from thinkers like Sontag and Rees is not reverence for the avant-garde as a historical artifact, but a willingness to imagine new sensibilities.
+In contrast to the traditional avant-garde's emphasis on rupture, a newer sensibility favors adaptation over opposition, shedding outdated modes in favor of those that reflect evolving ideas of what it means to be human.
 The search for a new sensibility encourages bold experimentation, creative appropriation, unusual partnerships, and even potential missteps.
-It seeks new forms, sensations, and intuitions necessary to construct ourselves pleasurably in an increasingly unstable media landscape.
+It seeks new forms, sensations, and intuitions necessary to construct ourselves pleasurably in an increasingly unstable cultural landscape that is shifting beneath our feet.
+Media theorist Joanna Zylinska (2024) reflects this sentiment in her writing about AI art, stating:

-Film still from The Zizi Show, a “deepfake drag cabaret”.
-The work explores limitations and possibilities for queer identity in AI models.
+Film still from Kiss/Crash (Cole, 2023).
+The work explores anxieties about desire and conformity in AI video models.

-The challenge, then, lies in cultivating this sensibility within the context of AI cinema: a domain of infinite mutability, targetted personalization, and often insidious persuasive power.
-The structures of its emergence—its means of production, distribution, and consumption—are unlikely to mirror the collective avant-garde movements of the 20th century.
+The challenge, then, lies in cultivating this new sensibility within the context of AI cinema: a domain of infinite mutability, targeted personalization, and insidious persuasive power.
+The structures of its emergence (its means of production, distribution, and consumption) are unlikely to mirror the collective avant-garde movements of the 20th century.
 But this departure may itself be an opportunity.
-I am encouraged by the artists and filmmakers already engaging critically with AI, whether through playful disruptions of generative realism or works that expose the constructed, uncanny seams of synthetic images.
-Despite my anxieties about AI media—or maybe even because of it—I sense this moment holds a rare and urgent potential.
+I am encouraged by the artists and filmmakers already critically engaging AI, whether through playful disruptions of generative realism or works that expose the uncanny seams of synthetic images.
+Despite my anxieties about AI media—or maybe even because of them—I sense this moment holds a rare and urgent potential.

 References